-Scott Showalter began serving as chair in January 2016 after five years of service as a nonfederal member.
-Mr. Showalter’s term concluded on June 30, 2019.
+D. Scott Showalter began serving as chair in January 2016, after six and a half years of service as a nonfederal member.
+He then served for three and a half years as chair, and his term concluded on June 30, 2019.
 Mr. Showalter is a professor of practice at Poole College of Management, North Carolina State University and a retired partner from KPMG LLP.
 He has also served on a number of professional committees and task forces created by the Governmental Accounting Standards Board, the Government Finance Officers Association, and the American Institute of CPAs.
 He served a five-year term on the Public Company Accounting Oversight Board’s Standing Advisory Group and as a commissioner of the Pathways Commission.

 Tom Allen, the third Chairman, served from January 2007 through December 2015.
 Mr. Allen assumed this role after one year of service as a nonfederal member.
 Prior to joining FASAB, Mr. Allen served as Chairman of the Governmental Accounting Standards Board (GASB) for nine years and as a part-time member of GASB for one year.
 Mr. Allen was the State Auditor of Utah from 1984 until he resigned to chair the GASB.
 Allen has served as Chairman of the American Institute of Certified Public Accountants’ (AICPA) Members in Government Committee and on the AICPA Ethics Executive Committee, Government Accounting and Auditing Committee, and Auditing Standards Board.